ParlocameonTheDev/BPP/README.md

 Counter Intuitive : Trade off almost all of your damage for a better block cooldown.

-Designated Marksman Rifle : Turns your weapon into a semi-auto rifle that can consistently hit targets from a distance.

 Enlarged Magazine : Doubles your current ammo count.

 Fisticuffs : Swap out your weapon for your fists, why not?